QubesOS/qubes-doc/user/troubleshooting/app-menu-shortcut-troubleshooting.md

 Note that you can create a shortcut that points to a `.desktop` file in your app qube with e.g. `qvm-run -q -a --service -- personal qubes.StartApp+firefox`.

 While this works well for standard applications, creating a menu entry for Windows applications running under *wine* may need an additional step in order to establish the necessary environment in *wine*.
-Installing software under *wine* will create the needed `.desktop` file in the target Linux VM in the directory `~/.local/share/applications/wine/Programs/` or a subdirectory thereof, depending on the Windows menu structure seen under *wine*.
+Installing software under *wine* will create the needed `.desktop` file in the target Linux qube in the directory `~/.local/share/applications/wine/Programs/` or a subdirectory thereof, depending on the Windows menu structure seen under *wine*.
 If the name of this file contains spaces, it will not be found, because the `qvm-run` command is falsely seen as terminating at this space.
 The solution is to remove these spaces by renaming the `.desktop` file accordingly, e.g. by renaming `Microsoft Excel.desktop` to `Excel.desktop`.
 Refreshing the menu structure will then build working menu entries.

-**Note:** Applications installed under *wine* are installed in AppVMs, not in the template on which these AppVMs are based, as the file strcuture used by *wine* is stored under `~/.wine`, which is part of the persistent data of the AppVM and not inherited from its template.
+**Note:** Applications installed under *wine* are installed in AppVMs, not in the template on which these AppVMs are based, as the file structure used by *wine* is stored under `~/.wine`, which is part of the persistent data of the AppVM and not inherited from its template.